Home Sale Law in Rhode Island

 When you are about to buy or sell a home, there are numerous things that must be considered, not the least of which being the many legal and financial decisions you have to make.

-While it's possible in Bristol, Rhode Island for individuals to buy or sell property on their own, this is not the only (or necessarily best) option.
-There are many intricate legal and financial issues involved, so the assistance of a professional is advisable.
+While it's possible in Providence, Rhode Island for individuals to buy or sell property on their own, this is not the only (or necessarily best) option.
+There are many complicated legal and financial issues involved, so the assistance of a professional is advisable.

 Accordingly, many people decide to go through a real estate broker when they're buying or selling a house.
 A real estate broker is a professional who serves as an intermediary between buyers and sellers.
 They can make the process much easier, helping deal with the tedious details and formalities.

-In Bristol, Rhode Island, most real estate brokers are paid a commission, represented by a portion of the sale price of the home.
+In Providence, Rhode Island, most real estate brokers are paid a commission, represented by a portion of the sale price of the home.
 Some might charge a flat fee, however.

 First if all, if the buyer asks any question about the condition of the real estate, the seller is absolutely required to answer it truthfully.
 If the seller provides any false information about the condition of the property, and the buyer buys it and later finds out, they can sue the seller for any harm caused, and the diminution in the house's value.

-Can a Bristol, Rhode Island Real Estate Attorney help?
+Can a Providence, Rhode Island Real Estate Attorney help?

 If you are buying a home in Providence, Rhode Island, there are probably things you want to focus on other than paperwork and required inspections, such as the process of moving in, checking out schools, etc. A brilliant real estate attorney can make it much easier to focus on the aspects of home ownership that matter to you.